Jury decides Tavis Smiley must pay PBS in #MeToo dispute

 At issue was the network’s “morals” clause, which bars romantic relationships in the office and also disallows employees from acting in a way that would impact the employee or network in a negative way.

 Jurors heard testimony from six female employees who described misconduct claims.
 Smiley denied the allegations.
 The jury deliberated for about a day before reaching a verdict in the civil case.

-Smiley’s attorneys didn’t immediately return messages seeking comment.
+Smiley’s attorneys said they would appeal.
+“We are disappointed in the jury’s verdict but respect the process,” said attorney John Rubiner.

 PBS later said in a statement the network was pleased with the jury’s decision.